Hung Hom station: Former Hung Hom station

-This old Hung Hom station, a temporary wooden structure, operated from 1 October 1910 (the day the Kowloon–Canton Railway began operation) It was later demolished.
+This old Hung Hom station, a temporary wooden structure, operated from 1 October 1910 (the day the Kowloon–Canton Railway began operation) until 15 September 1921 It was later demolished and replaced by this station on 30 November 1975.

 Relocation of Kowloon station

+The old Kowloon station in Tsim Sha Tsui began operation in 28 March 1916.
+After decades of economic growth in Hong Kong, the station, situated at the seafront of Victoria Harbour, became too small and had no room for expansion.

+On 5 May 1975, Queen Elizabeth II unveiled a plaque commemorating the opening of the new terminal.